ThinkbotsAreFree/logo.eno/README.md

 ### typetags and functions

-typetags allow type checking on function arguments.

-you can also typetag the return value of the function.
+typetags allow **type checking** on function arguments. you can also typetag the return value of the function.

 ```eno
 area #metre width #metre height: fn #squareMetre * width height
 ```

-exception is raised when given arguments don't have all required typetags.
+exception is raised when an argument doesn't have **all of the required** typetags.

 you can event tag the function itself.